 Elmwood boasts three heated pools, basketball courts, sports fields, multiple playgrounds, and facilities where kids can do art, drama, and more.
 Along with traditional camp activities, kids from kindergarten and up can take various electives ranging from photography to cooking.

 The JCC offers a variety of specialized camps, including swim, cheer, gymnastics, art, and dance.
-The traditional camp, Camp Gadol, is open to kids from age 2 through those starting the 4th grade.
-Kids have the chance to do activities like swimming (the youngest kids don’t swim, but get to take part in water activities), sports, and music.
+The traditional camp, Camp Gadol, is open to kids from age 3 through those starting the fourth grade.
+Kids have the chance to do activities like swimming (youngest kids don’t swim, but get to take part in water activities), sports, and music.
 Included are a kosher lunch and towel service, and before- and after-care is available.

-Mohawk Day Camp is an electronic-free zone where campers can have all kinds of fun while unplugged.
+Mohawk Day Camp is an electronics-free zone, where campers can have all kinds of fun while unplugged.

-This sprawling 40-acre camp offers room to run around, in addition to eight heated pools and other great amenities, like two nature centers, a performing arts center, hockey rinks, and lots more.
+This sprawling 40-acre camp offers room to run around, in addition to eight heated pools and other great amenities, including two nature centers, a performing arts center, hockey rinks, and lots more.
 Young children are exposed to various activities, from swimming to sports, and older campers can customize their experience by choosing from electives and specialties.
-Mohawk even offers a Sleepaway Program for kids who want to try being away from home for one week.
+Mohawk even offers a sleepaway program for kids who want to try being away from home for one week.

-Westchester Summer Day—located on the 26-acre grounds of Westchester Day School—centers on Jewish values in a traditional summer camp experience.
-Amenities include tennis courts, sports fields, and three in-ground heated pools.
-It's right on the Long Island Sound, so kids can try their hand at things like boating, wake boarding, and related activities, as well as traditional science and arts-and-crafts activities.
+Westchester Summer Day—located on the 26-acre grounds of Westchester Day School—is focused on Jewish values in a traditional summer camp experience.
+Amenities include tennis courts, sports fields, and three in-ground, heated pools.
+It's right on Long Island Sound, so kids can try their hand at things like boating, wake boarding, and related activities, as well as traditional science and arts and crafts activities.